dontstopme/automaticwatering/README.md

 # automaticwatering

+A collection of scripts used for watering plants with a Raspberry PI.
+Commands a DIY circuit.

 ## Crontab
 This will runn the scheduler every minute
 Also reboots every 3 days just to be safe